Native Relations Training

 Summary and Objectives:

-Native peoples have lived from, with, and as a part of the environment since time and immemorial, and as such, have a direct connection to the U.S. Fish and Wildlife Service (USFWS) mission.
-This regionally based Native Relations Training aims to deepen understanding of Native American cultures, enhance sensitivity, and foster effective engagement with Tribal communities.
-USFWS employees will explore ways to honor our nation-to-nation relationship and engage directly with Elders and Tribal Leaders to build trust and respect through culture and knowledge sharing.
-Through a mix of lectures, activities, cultural experiences, and direct engagement with Indigenous experts and community members, participants will gain invaluable insights and practical skills for respectful and meaningful interactions with Native American communities.
-Course participants will commit themselves to a process that takes indigenous knowledge and culture to heart when addressing the challenges we face: health, economic, racial justice, and climate crises — all of which disproportionately impact federally recognized Tribes, Alaska Native Corporations (ANCs), Alaska Native Organizations (ANOs) and the Native Hawaiian Community (NHC).
+Native peoples have a longstanding relationship with the environment, and this connection aligns with the U.S. Fish and Wildlife Service (USFWS) mission.
+This regionally based Native Relations Training aims to deepen understanding of Native American cultures and foster effective engagement with Tribal communities.
+USFWS employees will explore ways to honor the nation-to-nation relationship and engage directly with Elders and Tribal Leaders to build trust and respect through cultural exchange.
+Through a combination of lectures, hands-on activities, cultural experiences, and direct engagement with Indigenous experts and community members, participants will gain valuable insights and practical skills for respectful interactions with Native American communities.
+Course participants will be encouraged to incorporate Indigenous knowledge and cultural perspectives as they address conservation challenges which impact federally recognized Tribes, Alaska Native Corporations, Alaska Native Organizations, and the Native Hawaiian Community.

 Upon completion of this course, participants will be able to: